rage/java-programming-fall-19/data/part-1/2-printing.md

 }
 ```

-The line "// Write your program here" is a _line comment_, which the computer ignores when executing the program.
+The line "// Write your program here" is a _line comment_, and the computer will ignore it when executing the program.
 Add a new line below the line comment that prints the string "Ada Lovelace" and run the program.
 The output of the program should be:

 <sample-output>